osm-merge/osm-merge/docs/blm.md

 ### Road Maintenance

-In Utah, the references numbers have either a **B** or a **D** prefixed, which designates if the road is maintained by the county, or the BLM.
+In Utah and probably other states, the references numbers have either a **B** or a **D** prefixed, which designates if the road is maintained by the county, or the BLM.
 All of the roads with a **B** prefix are also in all the official state datasets as well.
 Utah has many BLM roads all mixed with private property.
 Whether a road designated as a county road is actually maintained is hard to judge unless you go there and ground-truth it.

 ### Expanding Abbreviations